DanielMichael82/walk_locally-MS2/README.md

 ## Home

-### Image Carosel
+### Image Carousel

-- The bootstrap image carosel is placed under the navigation bar, which circles through walking styled images.
+- The bootstrap image carousel is placed under the navigation bar, which cycles through walking styled images.

 ###